opsview/kubernetes-ansible-example/readme.md

    - kubelet is restarted on each machine, and waits in a 'crashloop' (normal)

 1. **The create-k8s-master role is executed on the k8smaster node** (see **kubernetes-ansible-example/create-k8s-master/tasks/main.yml**)
- This involves executing **kubeadm init** on the master, creating the master node, then recovering kubeadm's output to preserve the returned **join** command that will later be used to join workers to the master node.
+ This involves executing **kubeadm init** on the master, creating the master node, then recovering kubeadm's output to preserve the returned **kubeadm join** command that will later be used to join workers to the master node.
 The returned output is saved as .txt in the **kubernetes-ansible-example/current-cluster** directory.
 Note: the Weave CNI network that we install in step 3, below, does not require special parameterization of **kubeadm init** -- however, if you decide to change network fabrics, most of the other CNI network options do require parameters to be inserted here.

 1. **The install-weave role is executed on the k8smaster node** (see **kubernetes-ansible-example/install-weave/tasks/main.yml**)
  This involves making an iptables change required for Weave.Net, then setting up a new user (kubeuser) as a lower-permission user of kubectl -- doing this here so that associated .conf files can then be exported for use by the weave installer.
 Finally, the installer is applied, starting weave containers on the Kubernetes master node.